 Workers representing certain communities may have unique mental health challenges.
 These may be the product of cultural stigmas, discrimination, harmful experiences when accessing medical care or larger, systemic inequities in the conditions that shape our mental health.
-No matter the size of your workforce, your mental health strategy should prioritize equity.
+No matter what size your workforce, your mental health strategy should prioritize equity.

 - Provide equitable pay.
 Low wages are the top cause of work-related stress.
-Financial anxiety is widespread, yet the burden of financial difficulties falls unevenly: racial and ethnic pay gaps are well established.
+And people of color, women, LGBTQ+ people and people with disabilities are significantly more likely to work in low-wage positions.
 Identify any disparities in opportunity, experience and pay, then act to close these gaps. - Familiarize yourself with communities' unique challenges.
-You can learn a lot, quickly, from fact sheets by the American Psychiatric Association, then tailor your approach accordingly. - Lead with kindness, curiosity and understanding for conditions you may have no experience with personally. - Support neurodiversity.
-About one in six Americans are neurodivergent, but half of those people aren't aware of it, so it's important to educate yourself and your employees, and to invite conversations around accommodations in the workplace (see below for details). - Use inclusive language.
+You can learn a lot, quickly, from fact sheets by the American Psychiatric Association, then tailor your approach accordingly. - Lead with kindness, curiosity and understanding for conditions you may have no experience with personally. - Use inclusive language.
 Four in five managers say they worry about using the wrong words when addressing issues like mental health.
 Over 90% of workplace leaders want access to tools on inclusive language that will draw people together by making them feel safe, respected and welcomed. - Prevent and correct discrimination in the workplace.
 Discrimination at work is a major source of stress.
 Educate your team to recognize, prevent and correct microaggressions and bias. - Invite trusted messengers who can speak personally to the unique concerns and culturally specific experiences of your staff. - Embrace authenticity.
-When employees do not feel accepted for their identities in the workplace, they may feel pressured to "code-switch"-or consciously monitor and adjust their style of speech, appearance or behavior.
-This can take a toll on mental health.
-Invite people to share whether this is part of their daily work lives and make changes to support them.
-Authenticity has been identified as the most important value for Gen Z (workers born roughly between 1997 and 2012).
+When employees do not feel accepted for their identities in the workplace, they may feel pressured to "code-switch"-or consciously monitor and adjust their style of speech, appearance or behavior, which, day after day, can take a toll on mental health.
+Inviting people to share whether this is part of their daily work lives and changes you can make to support them.